 Sometimes you need a little more accountability, and this is where friends and family (even your pet!) can help.
 It’s harder to skip out on exercise when your “fitness” battle buddy—who has your “six” and looks out for your well-being—is waiting for you on your doorstep.
 And the social and mental health benefits of exercise can be just as important as the exercise itself.
 For example, women are more likely to engage in physical activity if they do it as part of a group and if they have friends who are active.
 They also tend to enjoy exercise more with others versus alone.

 Feeling better about your workout leads to more minutes of exercise per week too.
 Try these tips to find the right workout partner:

 - Find others who are similarly fit and skilled and share similar goals.
 It’s difficult to spot someone in the weight room if there’s a large difference in strength.
 Or it might be frustrating if your running partner is significantly slower than you.
 Choose a fitness battle buddy who shares the same goals and will challenge you to optimize your strength and performance.

 - Pick a regular day or time to work out with your partner.
 It’s important that you rely on each other to be there.
 Developing a routine and sticking to a schedule will make exercise a habit, which takes a bit less effort to get your workout in on scheduled days.
 And you don’t need to think as much about getting started since it becomes “just what you do now.”

 - Be flexible.
 Things come up, and life happens.
 Sometimes you have to move the time or even reschedule.
 Still, working through last-minute conflicts can help remind you to work out on your own that day as well.

-During CHAMP’s #GotMySix campaign, give a shout-out to your fitness battle buddy on social media for her or his friendship and support.
+Use CHAMP’s #GotMySix campaign to give a shout-out to your fitness battle buddy on social media for their friendship and support.
 Or tag yourselves and @HPRConline in a picture of your workout routine and include #GotMySix in your post.